From Zero to Fluent: A Step-by-Step Roadmap to Learn Spanish

 Some effective ways to build your vocabulary include:

-• Reading Spanish texts, including children's books, short stories, and news articles
+• Reading Spanish text, including children's books, short stories, and news articles

-• Watching Spanish movies and TV shows with subtitles
+• Watching Spanish movies and TV shows with or without subtitles

 • Practicing with native Spanish speakers